venkat-ranganathan/projects/index.md

 - debugged hardware, software issues: detected fault in boards, SDK documentation missing/incorrect, examples not building or running

 To edit video:
-- got feedback from colleagues & fellow interns that difficult to know where to look
+- got feedback from colleagues & fellow interns that it was difficult to know where to look
 - added arrow image to show device being changed
-- added zoomed in picture to more clearly LED states changing
+- added zoomed in picture to more clearly see LED states changing

 [Back to Top](#TOP)